 Inspectlet offers a free version, but to get more than 1,000 tracked visits per month you’ll have to break out your wallet.
 For comparison, 25,000 visits per month will set you back $79.

-There’s also a dedicated conversion funnel tracking functions, which is useful for ecommerce sites, as it gives you and extra insight into where potential sales are being won and lost.
+There’s also a dedicated conversion funnel tracking functions, which is useful for eCommerce sites, as it gives you extra insight into where potential sales are being won and lost.

 Starting from $10 per month for 25,000 tracked views, Lucky Orange represents excellent value for money.
 Even the cheapest option also gives you unlimited session recordings.